 After the session, you may or may not have to pass a road test.
 You will only be required to take one if you have demerit points on your driving record, or if you had difficulty understanding the written assessment of group session.

 Also, if you don’t pass the vision portion of the session, you will be given a form to take to your eye doctor.
 You will then take another vision test at your doctor’s office, update your corrective lenses as necessary, and then take the results to a Driver Improvement Counsellor.

 The Ministry of Transportation offers several helpful resources for seniors preparing for the renewal process.
 You can obtain the following materials by visiting the Ministry’s website or by calling your local centre.

 - Aging and Driving: Ontario’s Licence Renewal Program for Drivers Age 80 and Above booklet

 When seniors are unable to renew their licences as a result of age-related changes in their driving abilities there are other alternatives, including public transportation, taxis, and community transit services.

 These services enable the aging population to maintain independence and continue to participate in more remote activities when driving is no longer an option.
 They are crucial for the wellbeing of many elderly Canadians.
 “Elderly men seldom cited transportation problems as the reason for limited participation [in social activities].
 For women aged 85 and over…transportation problems were the second most common reason after health problems for not participating in more social, recreational, or group activities,” according to the Government of Canada.

-Should you ever be involved in an accident, or if your loved one was seriously injured or killed in a traffic accident, you can call Preszler Law in Ontario for a free consultation.
+Should you ever be involved in an accident, or if your loved one was seriously injured or killed in a traffic accident, you can call Preszler Injury Lawyers in Ontario for a free consultation.
 Contact us at 1-800-JUSTICE® today.